 Table 12: User Viewpoints 1.
 Activity Relevance and Strategic Alignment 2.
 Investors / Financial Institutions' Priority 3.
 Government and Industry Guidance Which EO is most relevant to the nature of the Activity?
 What is the strategic focus of the Company?
 Which EO(s) is most aligned to the Company's strategic focus?
 What is the investors' priority and investment strategy?
 Which EO(s) is most aligned to the investors' priority and strategy?
 Has the government issued any guidance (including policies, roadmaps and guidelines) which indicates that this Activity contributes to a specific EO under their NDC or national plan?
-Is there guidance (including policies, roadmaps and guidelines) from the sectoral bodies which indicates that this Activity contributes to a specific EO under their sectoral plan?
-Companies should use their judgement, given the responses to the questions, to determine which EO is the most relevant to the Activity being assessed.
+Is there guidance (including policies, roadmaps and guidelines) from the sectoral bodies which indicates that this Activity contributes to a specific EO under their sectoral plan? • eir judgement, given the respons e most relevant to the Activity bei •